 It’s New Year’s Eve and all over Vienna, couples are polishing their dancing shoes in anticipation of the city’s glittering Le Grand Bal which takes place this evening in the magical surroundings of the Hofburg Palace.

 Tonight, the debutantes committee from Vienna’s world-famous Elmayer Dance School will open the ball.
 After hours of practice and preparation, they’ll glide elegantly around the palace’s Festsaal, making light work of the intricate dance steps.
-Back in November, I spent a Saturday afternoon learning the basics of a Viennese waltz at the same historic school of dance and etiquette.

 Learning to Waltz